 Notable Waitlisted Women with Pretty Much No Chance of Getting In

 Here are some fast women who are so far down their respective waitlist that there is almost no chance of them getting in.
+(Waitlist placements will not be updated unless entry becomes a real possibility.)

 - Becky Bates — 41st on Else waitlist